Let’s Talk About The Plastic Problem

 Donate

-You can easily donate organisations such as the ones mentioned above along with countless others.
+You can easily donate to organisations such as the ones mentioned above along with countless others.
 We have listed a few relevant organisations below but feel free to do your own research and find organisations that are doing work that resonates with you.
 There’s no amount too small (or too large) and anything donated is always gratefully accepted.
 And if you don’t have the means to donate money, consider donating your time to campaigning and getting the word out.

 • Donate to WWF here